lucasmartins098/desafio_Lucas/README.md

 * Firstly, you need to clone this repository:
 * git clone https://github.com/lucasmartins098/desafio_Lucas.git
 * You need to have PHP installed on your machine.
-* You need to have a mysql server running on your machine and run the database creation script.
+* You need to have a mysql server running on your machine and run the database creation script, you can find the script on path "ScriptMySQL\desafio_pessoa.sql".
 * Install the dependencies and start the server:
   * composer require annotations
   * composer require twig